 Of course, the main difference between a Jurassic Park movie and a Dinosaurs Attack! movie is that the latter would almost have to be equipped with an R rating.
 I suppose a PG-13 adaptation could still be fun, as Tim Burton went that route with his adaptation of the similarly violent Mars Attacks cards, but a watered down, kid-friendly Dinosaurs Attack! film just doesn’t excite me in quite the same way.

 An R-rated, big-budget depiction of complete dinosaur mayhem would no doubt require a huge risk on the part of a major Hollywood studio, but it’s hard not to wish for one right about now.
-Jurassic World whet my appetite for dinosaur-on-human mayhem, and I’m fairly certain that the only thing that could fully satiate my desire would be a dinosaur movie that’s geared more towards horror fans than families.
+Jurassic World whet my appetite for dinosaur-on-human mayhem, and I’m fairly certain that the only thing that could fully satiate my desire would be a dinosaur movie that’s geared more toward horror fans than families.